leander-dsouza/Gazebo/rhinoceROS/src/atreus/scripts/Alvar Gate Traversal/README.md

 # Project Description:

-This project serves its purpose as it was created for the Autonomous Task of Universal Rover Challenge 2020.
+This project serves its purpose as it was created for the Autonomous Task of University Rover Challenge 2020.
 It follows traversal between a pair of Alvar Tags of dimensions - 20cm x 20cm.
 Mounted on a variable podium that ranges from 30cm - 100cm and is separated from each other that varies from 2m -3m.